rwaldron/galileo-io/readme.md

 #### SparkFun Edison I2C Block

-Galileo-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.
+Galileo/Edison/Joule-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.

 #### SparkFun Edison 9DOF Block

-Galileo-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.
+Galileo/Edison/Joule-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.

-#### Pin Mapping Table \*
+#### Edison Mini Pin Mapping Table \*

 | Pin Number  | Physical Pin | Edison Pin    |
 |-------------|--------------|---------------|